Manage your Finance with Firefly III and Raspberry PI

 [Fri Sep 25 23:22:55.451308 2020] [core:notice] [pid 1] AH00094: Command line: 'apache2 -D FOREGROUND'

 From here your FireflyIII service should be ready.
-In your favourite web browser, use Raspberry PI IP address (mine one is 192.168.1.177) for URL.
-Page will redirected to Firefly III registration URL (give more minutes in case of connection refused error and try again):
+In your favourite web browser, use Raspberry PI IP address (mine is 192.168.1.177) for the URL.
+The page will redirected to Firefly III registration URL (give more minutes in case of connection refused error and try again):

-Insert your email address and choose your password (consider that your password must be at least 16 digits, include upper case, symbol, chars and number).
+Insert your email address and choose your password (consider that your password must be at least 16 digits, including upper case, symbol, chars and number).

-Then click register button.
-This will redirect you to Firefly III home page:
+Then click the register button.
+This will redirect you to the Firefly III home page:

 You are now ready to use your Firefly III service!

-For more info and user guide, please refer to Firefly III official documentation page.
+For more info and a user guide, please refer to Firefly III official documentation page.

 Final Operations

-At procedure end, it is a good practice entering MariaDB container to change root password for security.
+At the procedure end, it is a good practice to enter the MariaDB container to change the root password for security.

 Next Steps